Suriname: Foreign relations

 Due to Suriname's Dutch colonial history, Suriname had a long-standing special relationship with the Netherlands.

 In 1999, Dési Bouterse was convicted and sentenced in absentia in the Netherlands to 11 years of imprisonment for drug trafficking.
 He was the main suspect in the court case concerning the December murders, the 1982 assassination of opponents of military rule in Fort Zeelandia, Paramaribo.
 He served as president between 2010 and 2020.
 These two cases still strain relations between the Netherlands and Suriname.

 The Dutch government stated during that time that it would maintain limited contact with the president.

 Bouterse was elected as president of Suriname in 2010.
 The Netherlands in July 2014 dropped Suriname as a member of its development program.

 Since 1991, the United States has maintained positive relations with Suriname.
 The two countries work together through the Caribbean Basin Security Initiative (CBSI) and the U.S. President's Emergency Plan for AIDS Relief (PEPFAR).
 Suriname also receives military funding from the U.S. Department of Defense.

+Suriname has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.

 European Union relations and cooperation with Suriname are carried out both on a bilateral and a regional basis.
 There are ongoing EU-Community of Latin American and Caribbean States (CELAC) and EU-CARIFORUM dialogues.
 Suriname is party to the Cotonou Agreement, the partnership agreement among the members of the African, Caribbean and Pacific Group of States and the European Union.

 On 17 February 2005, the leaders of Barbados and Suriname signed the "Agreement for the deepening of bilateral cooperation between the Government of Barbados and the Government of the Republic of Suriname."
 On 23–24 April 2009, both nations formed a Joint Commission in Paramaribo, Suriname, to improve relations and to expand into various areas of cooperation.
 They held a second meeting toward this goal on 3–4 March 2011, in Dover, Barbados.
 Their representatives reviewed issues of agriculture, trade, investment, as well as international transport.

 In the late 2000s, Suriname intensified development cooperation with other developing countries.
 China's South-South cooperation with Suriname has included a number of large-scale infrastructure projects, including port rehabilitation and road construction.
 Brazil signed agreements to cooperate with Suriname in education, health, agriculture, and energy production.